-Pittsburgh burying three more synagogue shooting victims
+Pittsburgh buries three more shooting victims, suspect faces new charges

-PITTSBURGH (Reuters) - Pittsburgh began holding three more funerals on Wednesday for Jewish victims of a shooting rampage at a synagogue that has become the focus of a fierce political debate about white nationalism and anti-Semitism ahead of hotly contested U.S. congressional elections next week.
+PITTSBURGH (Reuters) - Federal prosecutors added more charges against the man accused of killing 11 Jews in a Pittsburgh synagogue, according to an indictment filed on Wednesday, as the city held funerals for three more victims.

 Eleven worshipers were gunned down on Saturday morning by a man who stormed into the Tree of Life Synagogue and opened fire, yelling anti-Semitic statements including: “All Jews must die.”

-It was believed to be the deadliest attack on Jews in the United States in recent history.
+The attack, believed to be the deadliest against Jews in the United States in recent history, has fueled a fierce political debate about white nationalism and anti-Semitism ahead of hotly contested U.S. congressional elections next week.

-Funerals were being held on Wednesday for Melvin Wax, 88, who was leading Sabbath services when the attack began; retired real estate agent Irving Younger, 69; and retired university researcher Joyce Fienberg, 75.
+Mourners gathered for the funerals of Melvin Wax, 88, who was leading Sabbath services when the attack began; retired real estate agent Irving Younger, 69; and retired university researcher Joyce Fienberg, 75.

-Mourners began showing up hours before Fienberg’s midmorning funeral at the Beth Shalom Synagogue as police blocked off surrounding streets.

 The aftermath of the tragedy still pervaded life in the Squirrel Hill neighborhood where the synagogue is located.

-In coffee shops, customers talked about the victims they knew.
+In coffee shops, customers talked about the victims they knew, remembering them as civic-minded, kind and pillars of the community.
 In the street, friends embraced and comforted one another during the period of raw grief.

+Libby Zal said that Younger was such a fixture in Squirrel Hill that a local store he frequented would send him a “get well” card if he did not appear after three days.

+Dan Frankel, a Democratic member of the Pennsylvania House of Representatives, called Younger outgoing and opinionated.

 The synagogue attack has heightened a national debate over Republican U.S. President Donald Trump’s rhetoric, which critics say has contributed to a surge in white-nationalist and neo-Nazi activity.
 His administration denies he has encouraged far-right extremism and is instead attempting to unify America.

 Amid the first funerals for victims on Tuesday, Trump visited Tree of Life.
 Thousands protested his presence in the city, accusing him of using rhetoric that has fueled anti-Semitism in America.

 Several thousand protesters, an ethnically mixed crowd of all ages, held an anti-Trump rally about a block away from the synagogue just as his visit began, singing Old Testament psalms and carrying signs with such slogans as: “We build bridges not walls.”